blabbertabber/speechbroker/docs/server_setup.md

 cd acme-tiny
 ```

-Create the key and the CSR
+Create the key and the CSR; remember to adjust the subjectAltName to whichever server you're configuring.
 ```
 CN=diarizer.com
 sudo mkdir -p /etc/pki/nginx/private